Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 ## Customize name mapping between JSON and Kotlin

 Some JSON data may not perfectly align with Kotlin's naming conventions or expected formats.
-To address these challenges, the Kotlin serialization library provides several tools to manage naming discrepancies, handle multiple JSON property names, and ensure consistent naming strategies across serialized data.
+To address these challenges, Kotlin serialization provides several tools to manage naming discrepancies, handle multiple JSON property names, and ensure consistent naming strategies across serialized data.

 ### Accept alternative JSON property names for a single Kotlin property